 Removing the Armour

-Everyone struggles with vulnerability (including Brown), and we put on different persona or masks to protect ourselves.
-Even children put on masks, though these are more fleeting and easier to detect.
-The school bully could simply be masking his need to belong, while the mean girl could be hiding the pain from her parents’ divorce.
+Everyone struggles with vulnerability (including Brown), and we put on different personas or masks to protect ourselves.
+This defense mechanism is often a product of vulnerability, where we fear being seen for who we truly are.
+Even children put on masks, though theirs are more fleeting and easier to detect.
+The school bully, for example, may be acting out due to a fear of ridicule or rejection, while the mean girl could be lashing out to cover up fresh wounds from her parents’ divorce.

-Since shame is the feeling of not being enough, simply believing that we’re “enough” helps us to remove our masks.
-Do check out our full book summary for more details on the various forms of Vulnerability Shields (e.g. foreboding joy, perfectionism, numbing with busy-ness, letting loose, “serpenting”) and how to remove them.
+Since shame is rooted in the fear of unworthiness—the feeling of not being enough—simply believing that we are “enough” can help us start removing our masks.
+However, this isn’t easy, as many of us develop Vulnerability Shields to protect ourselves from the awareness about shame and its impact on our lives.
+Do check out our full book summary for more details on these shields, such as foreboding joy, perfectionism, numbing with busyness, letting loose, and “serpenting”—and how to break free from them.

 Closing the Gap